Lakeland—Fort Myers Line

-The Atlantic Coast Line Railroad's Lakeland—Fort Myers Line was a rail line in Central and Southwest Florida.
-It was built incrementally in the late 1800s and early 1900s.
+The Atlantic Coast Line Railroad's Lakeland—Fort Myers Line was one of the railroad company's secondary main lines in Central and Southwest Florida.
+It was built incrementally between its namesake cities in the late 1800s and early 1900s.
+The line was extended south of Fort Myers to Naples and beyond in the 1920s, which was designated as a branch line known as the Fort Myers Southern Branch.
 Parts of the line are still active today.

 Route description

 The Lakeland—Fort Myers Line began at the Atlantic Coast Line's Main Line just east of downtown Lakeland.
 From there, it ran southeast to Bartow.
 After running though central Bartow, it continued south through Fort Meade, Bowling Green, Wauchula, and Zolfo Springs.
 At a point near Gardner, it turned southwest and went through Arcadia to Punta Gorda on the Gulf Coast.
 From Punta Gorda, it continued south along the coast to Fort Myers.

-Branches

-In later years, the line continued south from Fort Myers to Bonita Springs and Naples.
-While a continuous line, track south of Fort Myers was classified separately on employee timetables as the Fort Myers Southern Branch.
+From Fort Myers, the Fort Myers Southern Branch continued the line south to Estero, Bonita Springs and Naples.
 The Fort Myers Southern Branch extended as far south as Marco Island at its greatest extent.

-The Lakeland—Fort Myers Line also connected with the Atlantic Coast Line's Bartow Branch, which ran from Bartow northeast through Winter Haven to the Atlantic Coast Line's Main Line at Lake Alfred.
-Many long-distance passenger trains to Southwest Florida often used the Bartow Branch throughout its history.